 Performing Arts Building, Room 210 (801) 581-6406 firstname.lastname@example.org

 Amy Oakeson is a specialist in the fields of Child Drama, Theatre for Young Audiences, Theatre Education and Musical Theatre History.
-She is also presently serving as the department’s Programs Coordinator, facilitating communications and marketing needs.
-Ms. Oakeson received her B.F.A. in Theatre Education from the University of Utah, and her M.A. in Child Drama from San Diego State University.
+Ms. Oakeson received her B.F.A. in Theatre Education from the University of Utah, and her M.A. in Theatre from San Diego State University, and is currently completing her M.F.A in Theatre Pedagogy at the University of Idaho.

-Ms. Oakeson began her career with the University of Utah as Education Director of the Youth Theatre at the U Program in 1999.
+Ms. Oakeson has been a faculty member with the University of Utah’s Department of Theatre for the past 20 years.
+Currently an Adjunct Assistant Professor, she began her career with the University of Utah as Education Director of the Youth Theatre at the U Program in 1999.
 A year later, she was promoted to Artistic Director of the organization, a position which she held until 2006.
 While Artistic Director, Ms. Oakeson commissioned and produced many new TYA works by playwrights such as Cherie Bennett (A Heart Divided, Reviving Ophelia), Sandra Fenichel Asher (Romeo and Juliet–together (and alive!) at last, Family Matters) and Glenn Brown (The Monster Spider).
-She continues to teach and direct for the Youth Theatre at the U program.
+From 2010 to 2014 she was employed as the Department’s Project Coordinator, facilitating all marketing and communication, as well as education outreach.

 Ms. Oakeson is an active member of AATE (Youth Theatre Director of the Year Award 2005) and ASSITEJ.
 In 2011 she was an American Delegate at the Imaginate Children’s Theatre Festival in Edinburgh, Scotland.